murilofarias/sharedpay/README.md

 4. The payments can be requested now by "PUT /bills/{id}/request-payments".
 It returns the links to the picpay payment system.

 5. The user shares the links with his friends and then they can pay him back.
 If the status of the payments changes, a notification is expected to be made by the picpay api to "Post /confirm-payment".
-When the notification is received, the application checks the status of the payment calling the picpay api and then, depending of the answer, sets the new payment status.
+When the notification is received, the application checks the status of the payment calling the picpay api and then, depending on the answer, sets the new payment status.
 The picpay api really can notify the api, but, as this api is not in a public site, this behavior doesn't happen.
 You can simulate partially calling the endpoint.

 ---
 ### API Use Examples